scriubuguri/HoliDates/README.md

-## HoliDates
+## Holidays Finder

-API Holidays provides information about holidays worldwide.
-With this API, users can access data on public holidays, observances, and special events across various countries and regions.
+Holidays Finder provides information about holidays worldwide.
+Powered by an API, users can access data on public holidays, observances, and special events across various countries and regions.

 ![](holifinder.png)